leidegre/leidegre.github.com/_posts/2015-05-03-dfa-construction.md

 Yeah, OK.
 Whatever.
 That's just downright confusing.

-> **Note:** I just learned that this is called [left recursion](http://en.wikipedia.org/wiki/Left_recursion).
+> **Note (added 2015-05-15):** I just learned that this is called [left recursion](http://en.wikipedia.org/wiki/Left_recursion).
 Left recursive grammars are more difficult to manage (for example, they cannot be parsed by *just* a recursive descent parser) but in my experience there is no need for left recursion.
 You simply rewrite your grammar in a right-recursive form which has a straight forward implementation.

 You'd never do that in a parc grammar.
 You'd write.